ljean/coop_cms/README.rst

 Internationalization
 --------------------

-If you want to make an international site, coop_cms works well with django-modeltranslation and django-localeurl.
+If you want to make an international site, coop_cms works well with `django-modeltranslation`.

-If you use django-localeurl, we recommend to put the reverse patch at the top of your urls.py
+We recommend to remove `django-modeltranslation` from the apps when making the model migrations

-    if 'localeurl' in settings.INSTALLED_APPS:
+    if (len(sys.argv) > 1) and (not sys.argv[1] in ('makemigrations',)):
-        #If localeurl is installed : need to patch the django reverse
+        INSTALLED_APPS = ('modeltranslation', ) + INSTALLED_APPS

-        #In order to take lang prefix into account
+The model migrations wil not take the translation fields into account and it will be easier to add or remove languages with the following commands

-        from localeurl.models import patch_reverse
+    python manage.py sync_translation_fields --noinput
-        patch_reverse()
+    python manage.py update_translation_fields

 License
 =======